colinrw/ActivPal-Portfolio/Predictive Analysis/configuring_a_model.md

 #### GridSearch vs. RandomizedSearch

-These parameters were applied on a `GridSearchCV` and `RandomizedSearchCV` model.
+These parameters were applied on a `XGBRegressor` in combination with `GridSearchCV` and `RandomizedSearchCV`.
 I decided to try 2 different search methods to see which one performed better.

 <details><summary>GridSearch Function</summary>